-The impact of the global economic In a recent (Feb 15 2011) report, Marcus recession in 2009 was experienced by commercial real estate markets around the world, according to the 24th annual Global Market Report released by NAI Global.
+The impact of the global economic recession in 2009 was experienced by commercial real estate markets around the world, according to the 24th annual Global Market Report released by NAI Global.
 Rising vacancy rates and declining rental rates defined nearly every market and sector here in the United States.
 Eroding demand and increasing supplies of sublease space further impacted the market, leading to a near standstill in transaction volume.